Docker Cheat Sheet: Command Reference by Use Case

 docker ps -a

-Show detailed information about a specific container (IP address, mounts, environment variables, etc.).
+Inspect detailed information about a specific container (IP address, mounts, environment variables, etc.).
+Useful for checking whether configuration is applied as expected.

 docker inspect <container-name-or-id>

-Monitor real-time resource usage (CPU and memory) for containers.
+Monitor container resource usage (CPU and memory) in real time.

 docker stats

-Show overall disk usage (images, containers, volumes, and build cache).
-Useful before cleaning up to understand how much space is in use.
+Check overall Docker disk usage (images, containers, volumes, and cache).
+Useful for understanding available space before cleaning up.

 docker system df

 View container logs.
-Use -f to follow logs in real time, and --tail to limit the number of lines shown.
+Use -f for real-time tailing and --tail to limit the number of lines shown.

 docker logs <container-name-or-id>